Tunable Majorana corner modes by orbital-dependent exchange interaction in a two-dimensional topological superconductor

 We now turn to the $d$-wave case.
 At zero magnetization, it has been known that there are pairs of MCMs.
 Our conductance result shows a $4e^{2}/h$ conductance peak as the presence of pairs of MCMs even in a weak exchange field $\left\vert m_{x}\right\vert <m_{1}$ in \cref{fig:04}(e).
 We do note specify the used value of $Z$ since this conductance is immune to its variation.
 For $m_{1}<\left\vert m_{x}\right\vert <m_{2}$, we obtain a $ 2e^{2}/h$ conductance plateau similar to the $s$-wave case, indicating a single MCM at each corner.
 And as $\left\vert m_{x}\right\vert $ is greater than $m_{2}$, the system become topological trivial and gives rises to suppressed conductance due to the magnetic gap.
 It shows that the conductance quantization is robust in each topological phase as $\alpha $ changes for a given $m_{x}$, as shown in \cref{fig:04}(f).
 These results are consistent with the phase diagram in \cref{fig:04}(d).
 We can see that the tunneling spectroscopy is a useful way of not only providing the information of the presence of MCMs, but also the number of them.

 \emph{Conclusions.---} We have studied the orbital-dependent exchange field effect on the formation of second order topological superconductors based on two-dimensional topological insulators.
 We have considered both $s$-wave and $d$-wave pairing states.
 The Majorana corner modes are shown to be dependent on the orbital difference.
-We propose an experiment to demonstrate that the quantized zero-biased conductance indeed arises due to the Majorana corner modes.
+For experimental realizations, we expect 2D topological insulator materials such as HgTe quantum wells.
+When proximate to superconductors, a proximity-induced superconducting gap can be induced \cite{Bocquillon17}.
+And when doping with Mn, the magnetization of HgTe shows orbital difference under an in-plane magnetic field \cite{LiuX2013}.
+And an in-plane magnetic field has been successfully coulped to HgTe quantum wells in recent experiments \cite{Ren2019}.
+We finally propose an experiment to demonstrate that the quantized zero-biased conductance indeed arises due to the Majorana corner modes.

 \emph{Acknowledgments.---} We acknowledge support from the National Natural Science Foundation of China (project 11904257) and the Natural Science Foundation of Tianjin (project 20JCQNJC01310).